A true friend is one soul in two bodies. – Aristotle

-More than ever the importance of making and learning how to be a true soul friend is a vital part of life satisfaction in our increasingly disconnected society.
+More than ever the importance of making and learning how to be a true soul friend and seeing it as a spiritual relationship is a vital part of life satisfaction in our increasingly disconnected society.
 I hope to explore this a bit more with you today.

 Finding and Being a True Soul Friend

 Sociologist and psychologist Lillian Rubin conducted an intriguing study that was published in her book, “Just Friends: The Role of Friendship in Our Lives” back in the 1980’s which was created to discover whether people reciprocally identified each other as “best friends,” or not.

 In this study, 132 people were asked to write down the name of one person within the group who they identified as their best friend.
 To Rubin’s surprise, 84 out of the 132 respondents didn’t mention the person who originally submitted their name as their best friend.
 Only 18 out of the 132 respondents mutually identified each other as best friends.